Team-on/UnityGameTemplate/README.md

  * Camera shake (in LeanTween)
  * Pause
  * Unity crashlitics and feedback
+ * Set scripting backend to il2cpp on release build? (except IOS and linux, unity can't build for it using il2cpp).
+(Increase windows build size by ~1mb and build time in 3 times(only unfinished main menu build))

  ## Used assets/tools:
  TODO: import them in right way, cuz untiy now support git packages.